Almond Eye surgery to modulate lower lid contouring

 What is Almond Eye Surgery?

-Almond eye surgery is a procedure used to correct sagging of the lower lid contour, which is a common feature in many individuals and can result in a tired, sad, and withdrawn appearance.
+Almond eye surgery (which is also commonly referred to as hunter eye surgery when discussing the procedure for men) is a procedure used to correct sagging of the lower lid contour, which is a common feature in many individuals and can result in a tired, sad, and withdrawn appearance.
 This procedure is a specialised form of blepharoplasty and must be carried out by a highly skilled oculoplastic surgeon.

 Almond-shaped eyes are characterised by a slightly raised outer corner or canthus, and a lower eyelid that sits at the lower edge of the iris.
 Many people have this eye shape naturally due to ethnicity or genetics, while others may have a different shape altogether.